yugabyte/yugabyte-db/docs/content/preview/secure/authorization/ycql-grant-permissions.md

 DB admins should be able to perform all operations on any keyspace.
 There are two ways to achieve this:

-1. The DB admins can be granted the superuser permission.
-Read more about [granting the superuser permission to roles](../../enable-authentication/ycql/).
-Doing this gives the DB admin all the permissions over all the roles as well.
+1. Grant DB admins the superuser permission.
+Doing this gives DB admins all permissions over all roles as well.

 2. Grant ALL permissions to the "db_admin" role.
-This can be achieved as follows.
+Do the following:

     ```sql
     cassandra@ycqlsh> GRANT ALL ON ALL KEYSPACES TO db_admin;